 You may begin working after the agreed upon start date.

 Your employer has the right to terminate your employment if you are not meeting work expectations or due to unforeseen business circumstances.
-If you are terminated, you will need to inform the Experiential Learning Office and the International Center immediately and submit your official termination letter from your employer.
+If you are terminated, you will need to inform the Experiential Learning Office and the Office of Global Services immediately and submit your official termination letter from your employer.

 Moreover, the Experiential Learning Office has the right to end your employment if you are not meeting the qualifications for internships.